 For reservoirs with available volumetric survey information, annual sediment rate will be calculated, and loadings calculated for Year 2030 and Year 2080.
 Sediment distribution will be calculated through evaluation of the best-fit (based on Root Mean Squared Error) of the trapezoidal, conical, or Empirical Area Reduction Method (EARM).
 The 2030 and 2080 area-capacity curves will then be developed and employed within WAM.
-Intervening decadal yields will be linearly interpolated, unless reservoir owners requests or provides specific decadal projections consistent with the approved WAM methodology, which will be documented per TWDB guidance.
+Intervening decadal yields will be linearly interpolated, unless reservoir owners request specific decadal projections utilizing the approved WAM, which will be documented consistent with TWDB guidance.